Toloka/docs/en/guide/concepts/check-performers.md

 {% endcut %}

-### Responses from banned Tolokers
+### Task suite responses from banned Tolokers

 When Tolokers make too many mistakes, the platform bans them from taking on more tasks.
-But the responses that they have already provided remain in the database and may get into the final dataset.
+But the task suite responses that they have already provided remain in the database and may get into the final dataset.
 Send these assignments for recompletion.

 The [Recompletion of assignments from banned users](restore-task-overlap.md) rule is helpful here.
 While the cost will go up, there will be fewer errors.